awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 **Note**
 If this is the first time you're creating and uploading a `requirements.txt` to your Amazon S3 bucket, you also need to specify the path to the file on the Amazon MWAA console\.
 You only need to complete this step once\.

-## What's changed in v2\.0\.2<a name="working-dags-dependencies-changed"></a>
+## What's changed in v2<a name="working-dags-dependencies-changed"></a>
 + **New: Airflow package extras**\.
-The Python dependencies that you specify in a `requirements.txt` on Amazon MWAA have changed in Apache Airflow v2\.0\.2\.
-For example, the [core extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#core-airflow-extras), [provider extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#providers-extras), [locally installed software extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#locally-installed-software-extras), [external service extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#external-services-extras), ["other" extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#other-extras), [bundle extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#bundle-extras), [doc extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#doc-extras), and [software extras](http://airflow.apache.org/docs/apache-airflow/2.0.2/extra-packages-ref.html#apache-software-extras) have changed\.
-To view a list of the packages installed for Apache Airflow v2\.0\.2 on Amazon MWAA, see [https://github\.com/aws/aws\-mwaa\-local\-runner/blob/main/docker/config/requirements\.txt](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt)\.
+The Python dependencies that you specify in a `requirements.txt` on Amazon MWAA have changed in Apache Airflow v2\.
+For example, the [core extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#core-airflow-extras), [provider extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#providers-extras), [locally installed software extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#locally-installed-software-extras), [external service extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#external-services-extras), ["other" extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#other-extras), [bundle extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#bundle-extras), [doc extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#doc-extras), and [software extras](http://airflow.apache.org/docs/apache-airflow/2.2.2/extra-packages-ref.html#apache-software-extras) have changed\.
+To view a list of the packages installed for Apache Airflow v2 on Amazon MWAA, see [Amazon MWAA local runner `requirements.txt`](https://github.com/aws/aws-mwaa-local-runner/blob/main/docker/config/requirements.txt) on the GitHub website\.

 ## Python dependencies overview<a name="working-dags-dependencies-overview"></a>